Weltmuseum Wien: Imperial and Royal Court Museum of Natural History and the Museum of Ethnology

 In 1876, the Imperial and Royal Court Museum of Natural History – predecessor of the Museum of Ethnology – was established, consisting of five departments.
 In the years following Archduke Franz Ferdinand of Austria’s journey round the world (1892/93), the collections of the Anthropological-Ethnographic Department were separated from the museum and installed in the Hofburg Imperial Palace and combined with the Archduke’s collection, which comprised more than 14,000 objects and around 1,100 photographs.
 This “Museum of Ethnology” was opened on 28 May 1928.
 In the post-World War II period, extensive reconstruction works were undertaken.
 The museum also presented numerous temporary exhibitions at two permanent outposts – Schloss Matzen and the Gaming Charterhouse.

 From Museum of Ethnology to Weltmuseum

 In the 1990s and the early years of the new millennium, a comprehensive renovation of the Museum of Ethnology became necessary.
 Amongst other things, the cellars were adapted for storage, galleries were renovated and additional office rooms were built.
 In the course of the semi-privatisation of Austria's federal museums, the museum was incorporated into the museum group KHM-Museumsverband in 2001.
 In April 2013, the museum was renamed as Weltmuseum Wien.

 In November 2014, the museum closed for renovation and, in February 2015, the ground-breaking ceremony took place.
-The museum re-opened on 25 October 2017, with 14 galleries and 5 temporary exhibitions.
+On 25 October 2017, the museum officially opened with an opening show at Heldenplatz conceived by André Heller.
+The event featured international artists and was attended by the Austrian Federal President, Alexander Van der Bellen, as well as directors Wes Anderson and Michael Haneke and actress Tilda Swinton.
+Around 7,500 visitors were present, and in the days that followed, thousands more came to see the newly opened museum.